preprio/laravel-rest-sdk/README.md

 }
 ```

-For more information check the [Optimize documentation](/docs/optimize/v1/introduction).
+For more information check the [A/B testing documentation](https://docs.prepr.io/docs/digging-deeper/v1/ab-testing).

 ### Override the AccessToken in a request